 Before undergoing sleeve gastrectomy, a comprehensive evaluation process ensures you're a suitable candidate and prepared for success.
 Here's what to expect about bariatric surgery requirements:

-Nutritional Counseling: A dietician helps you understand the dietary adjustments necessary for long-term success after surgery.
+• Nutritional Counseling: A dietician helps you understand the dietary adjustments necessary for long-term success after surgery.
+For further details on the diet after gastric sleeve, feel free to check The Essential Guide to Gastric Sleeve Diet Success

 This evaluation process is a two-way street.
 It allows you to learn about the surgery and ask questions while helping the healthcare team determine if your needs and health align with sleeve gastrectomy requirements.